ljunggren/boozang-wp/README.txt

 == Changelog ==

+= 1.0 =
+* Plugin Approved.
+Restart numbering at 1.0.

 = 0.1 =
 * Added first plugin version.
 Supports adding Boozang API key on the Plugin Settings page.

 == Upgrade Notice ==

 = 0.1 =
-This is the first BEta of the plugin.
+This is the first Beta of the plugin.
 It has not been verified or approved.

+= 1.0 =
+This plugin was just approved at Wordpress.org.